Yasuaki-Ito/ptof/README.md

 | `--dry-run` | Show detected regions without converting |
 | `-n, --no-overwrite` | Confirm before overwriting |
 | `-q, --quiet` | Suppress output |

-## Requirements

-* Windows with Microsoft PowerPoint installed
-* Python 3.8 or later (only required when running PtoF from source code; not required when using the executable)

 ## License